JOURNAL ARTICLE

 Add to saved papers

-Pathophysiology, clinical findings, and management of Fox ForDyce disease: A systematic review.
+Pathophysiology, clinical findings, and management of Fox-Fordyce disease: A systematic review.

 RESULTS: A total of 43 articles and 68 patients were included in the study.
 The majority of patients were young females.
-The disease was bilateral in 90%, affected the axillae and to a lesser extent the pubic and the periareaolar areas and rarely the thoracic area, the abdominal area, and the face.
-FFD followed a relapsing and remitting course and an evident improvement in disease course was noted after menopause.
+The disease was bilateral in 90%, affected the axillae and to a lesser extent the pubic and the periareolar areas and rarely the thoracic area, the abdominal area, and the face.
+FFD followed a relapsing and remitting course, and an evident improvement in disease course was noted after menopause.

 Full text links